Divorce

 OUR SERVICES

-• We will assist you with serving divorce documents on the other party
+• Assistance with serving documents on the other party

 OUR FEES

-* Our fee does not include the Court filing fee.
-Please contact us directly for the filing fees in your county.
+*Our fee does not include the Court filing fee or service of process (if necessary).
+Contact us directly for filing fees in your county.

 Service available in our online portal